UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson10/assignment/README.md

           └─── tests/ - pytest file
 ```

+## Decorator

+I first completed this assignment using a decorator - just consider it a warm up.

 ## Meta

-First completed this assignment using a decorator - just consider it a warm up.

 Next I created an HPNorton class and moved all the database related function
 calls to methods of the class.